d3b-center/D3b-Pathogenicity-Preprocessing/README.md

 ## Pathogenicity Preprocessing Workflow
 This workflow uses the prerequisite input to run the InterVar workflow and autoPVS1 tool.
+The major pieces of software being used are:
+ - ANNOVAR latest: The software has no versioning, but references do.
+See `annovar_db` section in [Recommended inputs](#recommended-inputs)
+ - InterVar v2.2.1
+ - AutoPVS1 v2.0a: Modified from the original to fit annotated KF vcf output.
+See [README for autoPVS1](autopvs1/README.md) for details
-Recommended inputs:
+### Recommended inputs:
- - `annovar_db`: Annovar Database with at minimum required resources to InterVar.
-Need to use [annovar download commands](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) to get the following:
+ - `annovar_db`: ANNOVAR Database with at minimum required resources to InterVar.
+Need to use [ANNOVAR download commands](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) to get the following:
      ```
         annovar_humandb_hg38_intervar/
         ├── hg38_AFR.sites.2015_08.txt
         ├── hg38_AFR.sites.2015_08.txt.idx
         ├── hg38_ALL.sites.2015_08.txt